Verification-First Principle

 Execution may begin later, but with fewer surprises and cleaner counterparties.

-Importers gain predictability in quality, timelines, and documentation integrity.
+Importers gain predictability in quality, timelines, and documentation integrity, improving trade predictability across repeated execution cycles.

 The Discipline to Say No